What You Do During the Mortgage Loan Process Can Hurt You

 So you are ready to buy a home.
-If there is one thing I can say to you when you are applying for a mortgage
+If there is one thing I can say to you when you are applying for a mortgage loan

-it will be the what to do and the not to do’s when you are applying for a mortgage through the closing stage.
+it will be the what to do and the not to do’s during this time through the closing stage of a home.
 Please heed these points when buying Rhode Island real estate.
 I have seen many a buyer think they were going to buy a house and then they do one of the ‘not to do’s’ and thereby not able to buy a home at that time.

 2) Do not be ‘good’ and close any opened credit card accounts.
 Always wait until after you have bought your home to do this action.
 By closing a credit card account it negatively impacts your FICO score.
 By closing a credit card account, it will show that your debt to income ration has increased – which is not good for being able to borrow.

-3) Do not go over your current available credit card limit.
+3) Do not go over your current available credit card dollar limit.
 Credit scoring agencies state that you should keep your credit card balances under 30% of the credit card limit during this mortgage loan process.
 Otherwise, your credit score will drop immediately.